Ditectrev/ITIL-4-Foundation-IT-Service-Management-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### What can be used to determine if a service is 'fit for purpose'?
+### What can be used to determine if a service is Fit for Purpose?

 - [ ] Availability.
 - [ ] Tarranty.